NOT ACCEPTING APPLICATIONS

 - Individuals who come from a social, cultural, or educational environment such as that found in certain rural or inner-city environments that have demonstrably and recently directly inhibited the individual from obtaining the knowledge, skills, and abilities necessary to develop and participate in a research career.

-Applicants must submit a Letter of Assurance printed on the hiring institution letterhead, signed by an authorized institutional official (i.e. Grants and Contracts officer) that states you have been determined by your institution to be underrepresented in the above areas at the time of Letter of Intent (LOI) for verification.
-The Alzheimer's Association reserves the right to require additional documentation to help confirm the applicant‟s eligibility.
-Non-US Applicants in addition to the letter must provide official documentation from their institutional materials, such as, website, manual or other legal documentation that indicates their eligibility for this program.
+Applicants must submit a Letter of Assurance printed on the hiring institution's letterhead, signed by an authorized institutional official (i.e., Grants and Contracts officer) that states you have been determined by your institution to be underrepresented in the above areas at the time of Letter of Intent (LOI) for verification.
+The Alzheimer's Association reserves the right to require additional documentation to help confirm the applicant's eligibility.
+Non-U.S. applicants in addition to the letter must provide official documentation from their institutional materials, such as website, manual or other legal documentation, that indicates their eligibility for this program.

-Applications to the Alzheimer's Association Research Grant to Promote Diversity (AARG-D) program will be accepted from postdoctoral fellows and other junior faculty members (for example: Instructor, Research Associate Scientist, Lecturer etc.) who can provide a letter of employment verification indicating you will have a full-time faculty position of an Assistant Professor and above by the award date should the proposal be in funding range and funded.
+Applications to the Alzheimer’s Association Research Grant to Promote Diversity (AARG-D) program will be accepted from postdoctoral fellows and other junior faculty members (e.g., Instructor, Research Associate Scientist, Lecturer, etc.) who can provide a letter of employment verification indicating you will have a full-time faculty position of an Assistant Professor or above by the award date should the proposal be in funding range and funded.

 Deadlines and award dates